Spanish hotel owner turns resort over to refugees during coronavirus crisis

 The resort is housing 12 families with children, around 65 people, most of them Venezuelan refugees.
 Although the staff have been temporarily laid off while the complex is shut to paying visitors, they come in to help voluntarily.

-Families receive breakfast, lunch and dinner and come to the dining room, which overlooks a lake, in a staggered schedule so they can keep a distance of two meters between people.
+Families receive breakfast, lunch and dinner and come to the dining room, which overlooks a lake, in a staggered schedule so they can keep a distance of two metres between people.

 “We thought, ‘What can we do, we have to do something’ and it took one second to offer,” Miguel Angel Carnero, the manager of the La Ciguena resort, told Reuters.